eerimoq/simba/doc/user-guide.rst

 User Guide
 ==========

-This guide assumes that you have Simba installed.
+This guide requires that you have Simba installed.
 See the :doc:`installation` page for details.